 Shout-Out: He drives the Munster Koach from The Munsters.
 Oddly though its called the Dragula (the other awesome lookin' hot rod in the show) ingame.
 The Munster Koach was used in Rob Zombie's music video for the aptly titled Dragula.
 Coincidentally, Hot Rod Herman's remix of that song is used for the Construction Yard arena.

 The Voiceless: He has his floating head henchman speak on his behalf.

 Crusher, Moon Buggy and RC Car.

 Three new cars that appear as stage bosses in tournament mode.
-Neither of them are given an actual driver or any backstory, there are just there.
+Neither of them are given an actual driver or any backstory, they are just there.
 Crusher is a tank-threaded scrap crusher, Moon Buggy is a 6-wheeled moon trekker and RC Car is a life-size...RC Car.